Flunzmas/gym-autokey/README.md

 2. Start the tactic server by executing `tactic_server.py`.
 It creates the _TacticSelector_ that loads your trained model and uses it to predict tactics given the forwarded goal ASTs (Communication between tactic server and KeY is realized using a socket connection on port 6767, see `gym-autokey/envs/config.py`).

 3. Evaluate your model, optionally pitting it against KeY's built-in auto mode, by executing `evaluate.py <po_file>`.
 Replace `<po_file>` with the name of any of the PO files (see `data/po_files/name_explanation.md` for an explanation of what the different po files offer).
-While a performance overview is printed to the terminal, the TacticSelector saves a tactic selection history as a .txt file to your log folder.
+A performance overview is printed to the terminal.